RDMCanadian/Portfolio/README.md

 Contact Information:
 Would you like to talk more about my growth journey?
 Please email me at joeyrees926@gmail.com.
 Or contact me on Discord at 'rdmcanadian'; I'm constantly wanting to create new connections and have more opportunities!

+Inform Me:
+If there is any feedback on my work or my GitHub, please let me know at my discord or email.
+It means a lot to someone like me who is starting up and trying to get better.
+Thanks in advance!